cptwunderlich/adventofcode2017/README.md

 suited for an iterative approach as opposed to a functional one.
 The solutions in functional languages on Reddit also don't seem as succinct and elegant as usually.

+## Day 6

+I was busy all day, so I solved this one on the evening of Day 7.
+While I used Kotlin for the solution, this program is absolutely ugly.
+I just wanted to get it done.
+It's not idiomatic, it's a complete hack.
+But it did the job.